Trefor Jenkins: Medical ethics

-Retirement
+Later life and death

-He retired from full-time professorial duties in 1997, but continues to teach at Witwatersrand University and work at the Division of Human Genetics, National Health Laboratory Service.
+Jenkins retired from full-time professorial duties in 1997, but continued to teach at Witwatersrand University and work at the Division of Human Genetics, National Health Laboratory Service.
 Jenkins headed the Department of Human Genetics, School of Pathology, at the former South African Institute for Medical Research and at the University of the Witwatersrand, between June 1975 and September 1998.
-He is now emeritus professor and an honorary professorial research fellow as well as honorary lecturer in bioethics.
+He was emeritus professor and an honorary professorial research fellow as well as honorary lecturer in bioethics.

+Jenkins died on 2 July 2025, aged 92.